owstack/litecore-lib/docs/uri.md

-# Bitcoin URIs
+# Litecoin URIs
 Represents a litecoin payment URI.
-Bitcoin URI strings became the most popular way to share payment request, sometimes as a litecoin link and others using a QR code.
+Litecoin URI strings became the most popular way to share payment request, sometimes as a litecoin link and others using a QR code.

 URI Examples: